A warehouse layout directly affects how quickly orders are fulfilled and how efficiently items are picked.

 Order clustering

-Cluster picking is a method where multiple orders are consolidated into a single pick route.
-This allows pickers to do a single tour through a warehouse rather than multiple tours for each order.
+In order clustering or grouping multiple orders are consolidated into a single pick route, enabling pickers to complete one tour through the warehouse instead of making separate trips for each order.

 Picking path optimization

-By combining the two modules – order clustering & picking path optimization - pickers can efficiently handle multiple orders in a single pass through the distribution center.
+By combining the two modules – order clustering & picking path optimization - pickers can efficiently handle multiple orders in a single pass through the warehouse.

 This means fewer footsteps, faster order picking, and ultimately reduced order fulfillment time.